kjb92/Simple-JS-App/README.md

 OR download all files and initiate 'index.html' locally

 ## Features
-1. Browse through the list of Pokémons or directky search for a Pokémon's name with the help of the search bar
+1. Browse through the list of Pokémons or directly search for a Pokémon's name with the help of the search bar
-2. Click on any Pokémon to get details on how it looks, its height as well as types
+2. Click on 'See Profile' to get details on a Pokémon's looks, its height as well as types and abilities

 ## Project dependencies
-HTML5, CSS3, JavaScript
+HTML5, CSS3, JavaScript, Bootstrap 4.3.1

 ## Which API the project uses
 This project pulls data from https://pokeapi.co/